-Update to this article: As of July 4, the deadline for applying for a Paycheck Protection Program loan has been extended through August 8.
+Update to this article: The Paycheck Protection Program closed on August 8.

 Two loan programs helping out small businesses have made some recent changes.
 As an advocate for your business, we want to keep you in the loop on how they could impact you.

 Recap: The Economic Injury Disaster Loan Program provides low-interest working capital loans to help offset the impact of decreased revenue due to COVID-19.
 (A working capital loan is a loan that finances a company’s everyday operations to meet short-term needs.)
 These loans cover debts, payroll and other bills that aren’t covered by the Paycheck Protection Program.